firozwebdev/GitMat/README.md

 > **Note:** On Windows, a batch alias is used for `gitmat` to ensure it always works, even if npm shims have issues.
 All three commands are official and fully supported.

+## Installation

+All dependencies, including `tsx`, are installed automatically when you install this package globally or locally.
+No manual setup is required for `tsx`.

 ---

 ## 🧩 Overview